Vertical Angles Lesson

 In the image below, α and β are vertical and equal angles.

 The “vertical” in vertical angles should not be confused with lines or angles being oriented up and down, as the word vertical implies.
 In this context, vertical means that the two angles are opposite each other about a shared apex.

 Another name for vertical angles is vertically opposite angles.
 This name is very intuitive because it describes that the angles are opposite each other where two lines cross.

 There are four angles where two lines cross (making two pairs of vertical angles).
 These four angles are labeled as A, B, C, and D in the image below.
 Congruent angles are marked with a like number of dashes as shown in the image below.

-These four angles are make the two pairs of vertical angles.
+These four angles are what make the two pairs of vertical angles.
 A = B and C = D. Because of what the vertical angles theorem tells us, we only need to know the value of one of these angles to determine all the others.
 The sum of angles around the crossing of two lines is always 360°.

 The rules of geometry tell us that A + B + C + D = 360°.
 With simple arithmetic, we can find the other three angles from only knowing one angle.
 This is what makes the vertical angles theorem so powerful.

 If we are solving a geometry problem that has intersecting lines and we are given one of the angles, we can find the other three angles by using the vertical angles theorem.
 This is extremely useful for intersecting shapes and other angle-based problems.
 It works for triangles, rectangles, etc. It is the basis of the relationship between internal and external angles of shapes.